jurgen-kluft/jurgen-kluft/README.md

 ## About Me

-- 💬 Ask me about anything related to C++, C#, Go, data structures, and software architecture.
+- 💬 Ask me about anything related to C, C++, C#, Go, data structures, and software architecture.

 ## My GitHub Stats